Majel Barrett

-Early life
+Early life and education

 Barrett was born in Cleveland, Ohio.
 She began taking acting classes as a child.
-She attended Shaker Heights High School, graduating in 1950 before going on to the University of Miami in Coral Gables, Florida, then had some stage roles and came to Hollywood.
+She graduated from Shaker Heights High School in Shaker Heights, Ohio.
+She went to the University of Miami in Coral Gables, Florida, then had some stage roles and arrived in Hollywood.
 Her father, William Hudec, was a Cleveland police officer.
-He was killed in the line of duty on August 30, 1955 while Barrett was touring with an off-Broadway road company.
+He was killed in the line of duty while driving a police ambulance which was struck by an Erie Passenger Train at East 91st Street and Loren Avenue on August 30, 1955.
+The tragedy occurred while Barrett was touring with an off-Broadway road company.

 Career

 Barrett was briefly seen in Will Success Spoil Rock Hunter?
 (1957) in an ad parody at the beginning of the film, and had roles in a few films, including Love in a Goldfish Bowl (1961), Sylvia (1965), A Guide for the Married Man (1967), and Track of Thunder (1967).
 She worked at the Desilu Studios on several TV shows, including Bonanza, The Untouchables, The Lucy Show, and The Lieutenant (produced by Gene Roddenberry).
 She received training in comedy from Lucille Ball.
 In 1960, she played Gwen Rutherford on Leave It to Beaver.